 Seven months later he began his first Lion King venture: a two-year stint with the U.K. touring company.

 Having been with the show off and on since then, Carlile remains fascinated by the cogs and wheels that keep it running smoothly and, of course, the many facets of Scar.
 “It seems so fresh every night—I sort of go out on stage and evolve,” he says, citing the various elements in play to keep the musical vibrant.
-“Directors are always there to tweak lines and tighten and update everything.
-For the 20th anniversary [on Broadway] last November there were total changes to major parts of the show, including choreography and a brilliant new sound system so clear you can hear every instrument.”
+“Directors are always there to tweak lines and tighten and update everything,” he notes, adding that for the show’s 20th anniversary in 2017, substantial updates were made to the production, including new choreography and a sound system “…so clear you can hear every instrument.”

 Backstage at the Minskoff Theatre, racks of costumes and headpieces are everywhere, sort of an extended menagerie only the cast and costume crew can navigate.
 And, like most mega-musicals, there is a labyrinthine passageway to the dressing rooms.
 Carlile’s roommate in the homey space (more costumes, a cushy sofa, and a dressing table under which Carlile’s fluffy rescue dog Sugah is curled up asleep) is Cameron Pow, a fellow Brit who plays/operates Zazu, a large-beaked bird puppet who is the King’s loyal servant.